-As of the date of mailing of this proxy statement, no equity-based compensation has been awarded to, earned by or paid to any of our directors other than the equity awards described above and, with respect to Mr. Lown in his capacity as an executive officer, under "Executive Compensation."
+As of the date of mailing of this Proxy Statement, no equity-based compensation was awarded to, earned by or paid to any of our directors in 2016 other than the equity awards described above and, with respect to Mr. Lown in his capacity as an executive officer, under "Executive Compensation."